michaelhue/craft-breakpoint/README.md

 ## Licensing

-The license fee for this plugin is $29 (license + one year of updates) via the Craft Plugin Store, then $9 per year for updates.
+The license fee for this plugin is $29 (license + one year of updates) via the Craft Plugin Store, then$9 per year for updates.

 ## Limitations